-Let’s look at the pros and cons of some of the best French learning podcasts, including some recommended by our French Together readers!
+Let’s look at the pros and cons of some of the best French learning podcasts, including some recommended by students of our conversational French course!
 We’ll also check out some French podcasts that advanced learners and fluent speakers may want to give a listen.

 What to know about French podcasts